mykingdomforapawn/k8s-observability-stack/README.md

     * Defined `extraPortMappings` to expose services.

 * [x] **Step 2: Deploy Backends**
-    * Used `helmfile` to create a declarative, reproducible install.
+    * Used `helmfile` to create a declarative, reproducible installation.
     * Deployed `kube-prometheus-stack` (Prometheus, Grafana).
     * Deployed `loki` for logging.
     * Deployed `tempo` for tracing.